MattAlanWright/PyGP/SANDBOX-TWO.md

 ### Fitness Sharing

 One possible, and simple, measure of the fitness of a GP instance is the number of exemplars it classifies correctly.
 This is effectively the accuracy un-normalized by the total number of exemplars.
-If an outcome matrix $G$, defined as
+If an outcome matrix $G$, defined as:

 ​                                      $G(m_i, p_k) = $ 1 IF program $m_i$ correctly classifies exemplar $p_k$ ELSE 0

-is constructed at each generation, where $p_k$ is an exemplar in the subset, then the fitness of each program can be measured as
+is constructed at each generation, where $p_k$ is an exemplar in the subset, then the fitness of each program can be measured as:

 ​                                                                                   $f_i = \sum_{k} G(m_i, p_k)$